deepvyas/Presentations/PITCHME.md

 * These vectors capture certain properties specific to the task they were trained for.
 	* For example semnatic meanings as shown in the original paper.
 * They also exhibit certain simple vector operations to language very well.
+#VSLIDE

 * Similarly Paragraph vectors also group similar meaning sentences together.

 PS : Show word vector cloud on Tensorboard if possible.
 #HSLIDE
 * Currently I am working on building a CNN-based model for Sentence catagorization into:
 	* Sentence should belong to summary